eriklumens/Siren/README.md

 (test: laravel in any folder, command must be found)

 # Create a new project with Laravel
-(<S.H.> : I have already done this, this structure is already in Git.)
+> I have already done this, this structure is already in Git.

 1. Go to the main Siren folder
     ```shell